HMS Courageous (50): Conversion

 The Washington Naval Treaty of 1922 severely limited capital ship tonnage, and the Royal Navy was forced to scrap many of its older battleships and battlecruisers.
 The treaty allowed the conversion of existing ships totalling up to 66000 LT into aircraft carriers, and the Courageous class's combination of a large hull and high speed made these ships ideal candidates.
 The conversion of Courageous began on 29 June 1924 at Devonport.
-Her fifteen-inch turrets were placed into storage and reused during the Second World War for HMS Vanguard, the Royal Navy's last battleship.
+Her fifteen-inch turrets were placed into storage and reused in the Second World War for HMS Vanguard, the Royal Navy's last battleship.
 The conversion into an aircraft carrier cost £2,025,800.

 The ship's new design improved on her half-sister HMS Furious, which lacked an island and a conventional funnel.
 All superstructure, guns, torpedo tubes, and fittings down to the main deck were removed.
 A two-storey hangar was built on top of the remaining hull; each level was 16 ft high and 550 ft long.
 The upper hangar level opened onto a short flying-off deck, below and forward of the main flight deck.
 The flying-off deck improved launch and recovery cycle flexibility until new fighters requiring longer takeoff rolls made the lower deck obsolete in the 1930s.
 Two 46 × 48 ft lifts were installed fore and aft in the flight deck.
 An island with the bridge, flying control station and funnel was added on the starboard side, since islands had been found not to contribute significantly to turbulence.
 By 1939 the ship could carry 34500 impgal of petrol for her aircraft.